atlamors/portfolio/README.md

 <img src="https://www.andrewnelson.net/img/preview.png">

 ## Updates
+#### Dev Update — Feb 13th, 2023
+I will be starting work on the Jest / Unit Testing portion of the app sooner than expected!
 #### Dev Update — Feb 10th, 2023
 I am currently taking a short break in development of this theme.
 I am in the final phases of a job search, and getting ready to move into a bigger place to give some much needed room to my growing family!
 I am hoping to continue development before the end of next quarter!

 ## This website is still being developed! 🥳
 The porftofolio application has currently hit the Beta phase and is ready to be forked if you are familiar with React and Next.
-The next release cycle will focus on a better DX—moving from local JSON to MongoDB, setting up Sanity for GUI page editing, etc.
+The next release cycle will focus on a better DX—moving from local JSON to MongoDB, setting up Sanity for GUI page editing, Unit Testing with Jest, adding TypeScript, etc.

 #### Next & App Architecure
 - [ ] Next.js : Move to Next 13 and /app file structure when stable